The Rational Animal

 In a final effort to influence the Antarctic government through public support for the Preserve, a bear’s rights organization donated television airtime to the cause.
-The now elderly Dr. Wu, who was still a minor celebrity, brought a wild bear from the Preserve and sat on the stage with the animal in his lap.
+The now elderly Dr. Olaf, who was still a minor celebrity, brought a wild bear from the Preserve and sat on the stage with the animal in his lap.

 It was an emotional hour.
 Scientists and philosophers spoke, celebrities sang heart wrenching songs, and viewers called in with stories and donations.
 All the while the wild bear, untutored in English or any human language, watched the goings-on with increasing interest.

-It had never heard human language until Dr. Wu brought it aboard the ocean liner that would transport them to the television studio in Whitehorse—a two week voyage.
+It had never heard human language until Dr. Olaf brought it aboard the ocean liner that would transport them to the television studio in Whitehorse—a two week voyage.
 Though well past the peak years for language acquisition, it did not fail to observe the agitation and even frenzy of the people around it.
 Alert to the tension in the air, it concentrated all of its attention on the sounds and movements of the people.

 Towards the end of the program, the camera was focused on the bear as celebrities approached to pat its head or tell it what a good boy it was.
 And just as an international fashion star reached down to scratch it behind the ear, it cleared its throat a little and said in a squeaky voice: “Save my home.”